-Operating lease expense is recognized on a straight-line basis over the term of the arrangement beginning on the lease commencement date for lease arrangements that have an initial term greater than twelve months and therefore are recorded on the balance sheet.
+Operating lease expense is recognized on a straight-line basis over the term of the arrangement beginning on the lease commencement date for lease arrangements that have an initial term greater than twelve months and therefore are recorded on the balance cheet.
+Short term lease arrangements that have an attraight line basis over the lease term for lease arrangements that have an parameters sheet.
 Short-term lease expense is recognized on a straight-line basis over the lease term for lease arrangements that have an initial term of 12 months or less and therefore are not recorded on the balance sheet.
 Variable lease expense is recognized as incurred and includes real estate taxes and utilities, among other office space related expenses.